Australia Post Logo

 Australia Post Emblem

-On logos 1996-2019 sans serifs from the Zurich family are presented: Zurich Condensed was used for the first word and a modified Zurich Extra Black for the second.
-In 2019, the designers decided to emphasize Australia’s importance, increasing the country’s name, equating it with “Post.”
+On logos 1996-2019, sans serifs from the Zurich family are presented: Zurich Condensed was used for the first word, and a modified Zurich Extra Black for the second.
+In 2019, the designers emphasized Australia’s importance, increasing the country’s name, equating it with “Post.”
 A custom sans serif font balances out the stylized “P” in a circle.
-It is very similar to the Brix Sans Medium created in 2014 by Livius Dietzel and Hannes von Döhren.
+It is similar to the Brix Sans Medium created in 2014 by Livius Dietzel and Hannes von Döhren.
 A similar typeface is Neology Grotesque Regular.
 It was released the same year by Shinntype.

 Australia Post Symbol